Liraglutide: Obesity

 Liraglutide may also be used together with diet and exercise for chronic weight management in adults.
-Liraglutide has been shown to lead to greater weight loss than other glucagon-like peptide analogues.
+Liraglutide led to greater weight loss than some previous glucagon-like peptide analogues, but is less effective than the standard weight loss dose of semaglutide.

 Adverse effects

+Common side effects include low blood sugar, nausea, dizziness, abdominal pain, and pain at the site of injection.
+Gastrointestinal side-effects tend to be strongest at the beginning of treatment period and subside over time.
+Other serious side effects may include angioedema, pancreatitis, gallbladder disease, and kidney problems.
+Use in pregnancy and breastfeeding is of unclear safety.

+A boxed warning in the US prescribing information cautions that medullary thyroid cancers have been observed in rats treated with liraglutide, but it is "unknown whether liraglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma, in humans, as relevance to humans of such tumors in rodents has not been determined."

 Thyroid cancer

 At exposures eight times greater than those used in humans, liraglutide caused a statistically significant increase in thyroid tumors in rats.
 The clinical relevance of these findings is unknown.
-In clinical trials, the rate of thyroid tumors in patients treated with liraglutide was 1.3 per 1000 patient years (4 people) compared to 1.0 per 1000 patients (1 person) in comparison groups.
-The sole person in the comparator group and four of the five persons in the liraglutide group had serum markers (elevated calcitonin) suggestive of pre-existing disease at baseline.
+In clinical trials, the rate of thyroid tumors in participants treated with liraglutide was 1.3 per 1000 participant years (4 people) compared to 1.0 per 1000 participants (1 person) in comparison groups.
+The sole participant in the comparator group and four of the five participants in the liraglutide group had serum markers (elevated calcitonin) suggestive of pre-existing disease at baseline.

-The FDA said serum calcitonin, a biomarker of medullary thyroid cancer, was slightly increased in liraglutide patients, but still within normal ranges, and it required ongoing monitoring for 15 years in a cancer registry.
+The US Food and Drug Administration (FDA) said serum calcitonin, a biomarker of medullary thyroid cancer, was slightly increased in liraglutide patients, but still within normal ranges, and it required ongoing monitoring for 15 years in a cancer registry.